First Semester - 18 points

 The MICR 221 paper includes a 6-lab course.
 The labs aim to teach you fundamental laboratory skills and reinforce concepts discussed in lectures.
 You will learn basic bacterial culture techniques, how to grow bacteria, how to estimate bacterial numbers and how to identify bacteria.
 You will gain microscope and staining skills and visualise microbes using the microscope.
 The labs will also see you look at medically important microbes, including a look at the bacteria on your own skin and a look at pharmaceutical products that can be used to control microbial infections.
 The labs will cover eukaryotic microbes such as fungi, protozoa and algae.

 The MICR 221 lab course covers:

 CELS 191; CHEM 191 or CHEM 111; 36 further 100-level points

-Prescott's Microbiology by Wiley, Sherwood and Woolverton, 10th edition, 2017, McGraw-Hill Publishers
+Prescott's Microbiology by Willey, Sandman and Wood, 12th edition, 2023, McGraw-Hill Publishers

 Students are encouraged to contact staff by email to make arrangements for a time to discuss course-related matters.